 What is the model's approach to providing home visiting services?
 Home visits take place twice per month, with a higher frequency during times of family need.
 Services are provided for a duration of 3 years.
 Families may enroll until the child is 12 months old, but PCAP recommends families initiate services prenatally.

-PCAP's service population includes the following:

-Families with a history of substance use or in need of treatment

-Families with low incomes
+PCAP's service population includes the following: Families with a history of substance use or in need of treatment Families with low incomes Expectant caregivers Caregivers disconnected from community service providers Who is implementing the model?
+Home Visitors PCAP was implemented by 86 full-time equivalent (FTE) home visitors in 2021.

-Expectant caregivers

-Caregivers disconnected from community service providers

-Who is implementing the model?

-Home Visitors

-PCAP was implemented by 98 home visitors in 2020.
 The model requires a bachelor's degree for home visitors.
 The maximum caseload requirement for home visitors is 20 families.

-Supervisors

-PCAP was implemented by 19 supervisors in 2020.
+Supervisors PCAP was implemented by 12.9 FTE supervisors in 2021.
 The model recommends at least a bachelor's degree for supervisors.
 Where is the model implemented?

-PCAP operated in 19 local agencies across 4 states in 2020.
-PCAP also operated outside the United States and its territories in Australia and Canada in 2020.
+PCAP operated in 19 local agencies across 4 states in 2021.
+PCAP also operated outside the United States and its territories in Australia and Canada in 2021.

-The NHVRC is led by James Bell Associates in partnership with the Urban Institute.
-Support is provided by the Heising-Simons Foundation and the Robert Wood Johnson Foundation.
+The NHVRC is a partnership of James Bell Associates and the Urban Institute.
+Support is provided by the Heising-Simons Foundation and previously was also provided by the Robert Wood Johnson Foundation.
 The views expressed here do not necessarily reflect the views of the foundations.
-For details about the methodology, see the 2021 Home Visiting Yearbook.
+For a detailed methodology, see the 2022 Home Visiting Yearbook.